 - Sun Protection: Backpacking in the desert means a lot of exposure.
-Keep yourself protected by using a hiking umbrella (yep, an umbrella for sunnydays!).
+Keep yourself protected by using a hiking umbrella.
 You should also bring some SPF, and may also want to consider a sun hat and lightweight, breathable, long-sleeve shirts and pants to cover up from the elements.

 - Hydration: Remember that you'll likely need to carry more water than you're used to for this trail.
 Bring multiple storage options and make sure to check for leaks before hitting the trail.
 We recommend a 2- or 3-liter Platypus bag and some repurposed plastic water bottles (check out our Smart Water bottle upgrade kit!).

 - Cooking: Remember to pack a lightweight stove system (or, hey, maybe just cook dinner in your pants?!), and you should probably bring along the world's most beloved and badass bamboo backpacking spoon.